zefhemel/matterless/README.md

 }
 ```

+As mentioned, right now functions run are run in docker containers locally, in the future there may be other sandboxes implemented, such one based on AWS lambda, or Kubernetes.

 ## Library
 It is likely to happen that you'll want to share some code between multiple functions, this is the purpose of the Library.
-In essence, any code you define in a Library will be appended to the function code.
+In essence, any code you define in a Library will be appended to all other function codes (note that in the previous example the below `reusableFunction` is invoked).

 ```javascript
 function reusableFunction() {